19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [20/2010 wef 01/01/2011]

-(6A) Subject to subsection (6B), a supply relating to goods is zero-rated where the Comptroller is satisfied that the goods are —
+(6A) Subject to subsection (6B), a sale or letting on hire of goods is zero-rated where the Comptroller is satisfied that the goods are —

 (a) for use as stores or fuel on a ship;